 3. Run-off and divestments remain popular

-One area which has seen a significant increase in transactions in the first half of 2022 has been the divestment of non-core assets by carriers, with non-life divestments involving a mixture of spinning off divisions/subsidiaries for sale to third parties, sales of renewals rights, portfolio transfers, and run-off.
+One area which has seen a significant increase in transactions has been the divestment of non-core assets by carriers, with non-life divestments involving a mixture of spinning off divisions/subsidiaries for sale to third parties, sales of renewals rights, portfolio transfers, and run-off.

 Europe in particular has witnessed an increase in run-off transactions compared with last year, as insurers seek to make their businesses more attractive to prospective buyers or investors.